lia-mason/AWSomeBuilder/README.md

 - AWS credentials with permission to deploy CloudFormation templates
 - AWS CLI and [cfn-cli](https://github.com/Kotaimen/awscfncli) installed
+- React single page application
 - Valid domain name and TLS certificate.
 Replace domain name parameter and TLS certificate parameter with custom values.

 ## Deployment using CloudFormation Command Line Interface

-## Deployment using AWS Console
+Run this command from the root folder of this project.

+`cfn-cli stack deploy`

-## Integrating Cognito and API Gateway into your app
+## Using Cognito and API Gateway in your React app

+The output of the CloudFormation stacks contains a Cognito User Pools ID, Web Client ID, and API endpoint.
+Replace the API endpoint in your React app with the corresponding output.

 ## Contact